Billed

 Before you take your first order, set up a dedicated sewing workspace equipped with an industrial-grade machine, a serger, pressing tools, and organized fabric storage.
 Register your business as an LLC to separate personal and business finances, then build a portfolio that showcases your craftsmanship across different fabrics and silhouettes.

 Social media, especially Instagram and Pinterest, is where most custom-garment clients discover dressmakers.
 Bridal expos and partnerships with local boutiques provide high-value leads.
 Pricing involves calculating fabric cost, labor hours, complexity, and fittings, so documenting every project helps you refine margins over time.
-Using invoicing software like Billed lets you collect deposits before cutting fabric, send balance invoices at final fittings, and maintain organized client records that make repeat orders seamless and profitable.
+Using invoicing software like Billed lets you collect deposits before cutting fabric, send balance invoices at final fittings, and maintain organized client records that make repeat orders smooth and profitable.

 Step-by-step startup guide